peter-mcconnell/docker-simple-django-uwsgi-nginx/README.md

 ##'SSH into the box'
 Sometimes it's useful to hop in and have a look, which is really simple to do.
-Simply run `sudo docker run -i -t dockerphpnginx /bin/bash`
+Simply run `sudo docker run -i -t docker-uwsgi-nginx /bin/bash`

 ##Useful Docker Commands (use with care)